kxGeou/kxGeou/README.md

 - 👋 Hi, I’m @kxGeou
-- 👀 I’m interested in design of the websites and mobile apps also i love to code them
+- 👀 I’m interested in design of the websites also i love to code them